Glasgow United F.C.

 Shettleston reached the final of the 1958–59 Scottish Junior Cup, losing 2–1 to Irvine Meadow in front of a crowd of 65,211 fans at Hampden Park.
 Their fortunes have been mixed in recent years, flitting between the various divisions of the league they have been based in, although they managed to reach the semi-finals of the Scottish Junior Cup in 2000–01, and the quarter-finals of the same competition in 2001–02 and 2014–15.

-The team have been led jointly since January 2017 by Club owner Hugh Kelly & Bernard ‘Bernie’ Beacom.
-Kelly & Beacom replaced the previous management team of Peter Weatherson and Ryan McStay.
-On 26 January 2022, the club confirmed Rab Stevenson as their new manager.
+The team have been led jointly since January 2017 by club owner Hugh Kelly and Bernard ‘Bernie’ Beacom.
+Kelly and Beacom replaced the previous management team of Peter Weatherson and Ryan McStay.